 The Master of Divinity degree program is a three-year (90 semester hours) program of studies distributed among the following fields: Biblical Studies, Theological-Historical Studies, Church Ministries, and Christian Education.
 The wide-ranging curriculum requires twenty-one hours of biblical language studies in addition to the well-rounded core curriculum.
 Six hours of electives allow for emphasis in a particular field of study.

-The candidate for the Master of Divinity degree must earn a minimum of forty-eight semester hours through BMA Seminary, of which a minimum of eighteen semester hours must be completed in residence at BMA Seminary.
+The candidate for the Master of Divinity degree must earn a minimum of forty-eight semester hours through BMA Seminary.